Tukeque/Tyler/README.md

 2d game engine written in python with pygame that emulates NES-style graphics, with only sprites and tiles being rendered, but with potential to render more if needed

 ## Usage
-`dummy.py` shows a basic implementation of Tyler that renders a sprite that moves with a background
+`dummy.py` shows a basic implementation of Tyler that has a title screen and then a main screen that renders a moving sprite with a background

 the only two built-in methods of rendering stuff is by tiles or sprites